Stunning Citrus Fragrance Mock Orange Shrubs

 For stunning citrus fragrance in the garden, you can’t go wrong with the mock orange shrubs.
 Mock orange shrubs are plants with flowers resembling those of orange and lemon plants.
 The flowers smell similar to orange and jasmine.
 Mock orange shrubs are popular in gardens and parks, where it is prized for its reliable blooming season in the late spring, and for the pleasant scent of its flowers.
 The plants can also make an attractive privacy screen.
 Mock orange refers to any shrub in the genus Philadelphus.
 There are about 60 different species of mock orange shrub, native to North America, Asia, and southeast Europe.
 Hybrid species exist as well.
 The shrubs grow from three to 20 feet (one to six meters) tall, and the flowers are about one inch (two and a half centimeters) in diameter.
 All species of mock orange shrub have dark green foliage and white flowers.
 While most mock orange flowers are fragrant, some species have no scent.
 Most mock orange shrubs are deciduous, meaning the leaves fall off in the autumn, but a few are evergreen, meaning they have leaves year round.

 Mock orange shrubs can be propagated by bare root, seed, or container, though it can be slow to grow from seeds.
 The plant requires full sunlight and average amounts of water, and has a low tolerance for shade and drought.
 The soil can be supplemented with compost or peat moss to promote plant growth.

-mock orange shrubs pictures, mock orange shrubs, shrubs pictures, shrubs images, shrubs plants, .
+Mock orange shrub is a popular flowering plant that is commonly used in gardens.Label: mock orange shrubs pictures, mock orange shrubs, shrubs plants, shrubs images, shrubs pictures, .